-To reduce costs and minimize the environmental impact associated with the development of new oil and gas fields offshore, gas, oil and water are transported as a multiphase flow from the reservoir in one and the same pipe.
-Ofte, the wellheads are laid from the wellhead up to the nearest onshore facility.
-Alternatively, they can be connected to existing pipes on the seabed, so-called "tiebacks".
-This means that gas, oil and water must be transported together over very large distances; in many cases 50-100 km and in some cases considerably longer.
+To reduce costs and minimize the environmental impact associated with the development of new offshore petroleum fields the oil, water and gas are often transported together in the same pipeline.
+This means that multiphase flow from the reservoir to the processing facilities needs to be accurately modelled.
+The pipelines are often laid as "tie-backs" from the wellhead to the nearest onshore facility or to existing pipes on the seabed.
+Therefore, gas, oil and water must be transported over very large distances; in many cases 50-100 km and in some cases considerably longer.

-To avoid operational problems related to long-distance multiphase transport, and to maximize profitability, good design decisions must be made.
-A good decision basis assumes that the flow in these long pipes is accurately predicted by the models.
-Today's multiphase models have some shortcomings that limit the overall precision of the forecasts.
-This new project aims to close the most critical knowledge gaps associated with accurate modeling of multiphase flow.
-An important basis for this work is the utilization of new data for three-phase flow generated in the multiphase laboratories at SINTEF and at the Department of Energy Technology (IFE).
-Key issues related to multiphase modeling to be addressed in the project are:
+To avoid operational problems related to long-distance multiphase transport, and to maximize profitability, good design decisions must be made based on an accurate prediction of the flow in these long pipes.
+Today's multiphase flow models have shortcomings that limit their overall precision.
+The ACCURATE project aimed to close the most critical knowledge gaps associated with accurate modelling of multiphase flow.
+Key issues addressed in the project are:

 - Wall wetting in three-phase gas-dominated flow, where the liquid film covering the wall leads to increased pressure drop